adrioui/musiqasik/docs/devenv-setup.md

 Run `direnv allow` to allow the .envrc file.

-### Node.js version mismatch
+### Bun version mismatch

-Run `node --version` to verify Node.js 20 is being used.
+Run `bun --version` to verify Bun is being used from the devenv shell.

 ### wasm-pack not found